Installing the Data Gateway

 Before installing Data Gateway, ensure that you:

-- Confirm that your Data Gateway server meets the
+- Confirm that your Data Gateway server meets the minimal system requirements

 - Have administrator (sudo) access to the server